henryxiang/programming-challenges/uva-12478/README.md

 They are hidden in the following ways:

 1. The names are present in the grid either vertically or horizontally.
 (Letters of a particular name will be adjacent either only horizontally or only vertically).
 2. Each person’s name may not be in its original form, letters may be permuted.
-For example “wasi” can be present as “iaws”.
+For example “wasi” can be present as “iaws” and is found in the 4th row.
 3. Exactly the names mentioned above are given.
 Knowing any other name of them will not give you any advantage.

 Now, the task: It is guaranteed that only one name is hidden exactly twice in this grid.
 All the other names are hidden exactly once.
 You have to print the name which is hidden just twice.

-### The grid

-One name (WASI) is found in the 4th row.

 ### Input